gngaweb3/the-vault/docs/vault-monitor-dashboard.md

-**Balance reading:** `sPOL.balanceOf(subEthereum)` — returns raw sPOL shares **Displayed as:** sPOL token balance (e.g. `36.754464 sPOL`) **Value calculated as:** `sPOL_balance × POL_price`
+**Balance reading:** `sPOL.balanceOf(subEthereum)` — returns raw sPOL shares **Displayed as:** sPOL token balance (e.g. `36.754464 sPOL`) **Value calculated as:** `sPOL_balance × sPOL_price`

 **Value Generated formula:**
 ```
-(36.754464 × POL_price) − (37 × POL_price)
+(36.754464 × sPOL_price) − (37 × POL_price)
 ```
-This reflects the difference in USD between the current sPOL position and the original 37 POL deposited, both valued at today's POL price.
-The result may be negative in the short term due to the liquid staking exchange rate mechanics — it turns positive as rewards accumulate and the exchange rate rises above 1:1.
+This reflects the difference in USD between the current sPOL position valued at sPOL's market price and the original 37 POL deposited valued at POL's market price.
+The result may be negative in the short term since sPOL trades at a slight discount to POL — it turns positive as staking rewards accumulate and the exchange rate rises.

 **Original deposit:** `37 POL` — confirmed on-chain at block `25,303,175` (Ethereum, Jun 12 2026)